Hey Kids (Start Here)

 Nahhh.

 Maybe Rush had hardcore space interests?
 A little astrophysics hobby on the side?
 Lots of people were spacetime junkies.
-Maybe Rush’s closet had been full of Neil deGrasse Tyson and Carl Sagan and a bunch of printed out, marked up cosmology papers.
+Maybe Rush’s closet had been full of Neil deGrasse Tyson and Carl Sagan and a bunch of printed-out, marked-up cosmology papers.

-But it seemed really unlikely.
+It seemed unlikely.

 And Rush had—known that?

-That wasn’t something the guy could easily search.
+That wasn’t something the man could easily search.
 Would it be theoretically possible?
 Yeah.
 But it would require a lot of reading.
 A lot of time.
 A deep dive into publicly available grant proposals because Volker hadn’t yet published on his dataset.
-He’d assumed that “Starr” had gotten his name from a colleague.
+He’d assumed “Starr” had gotten his name from a colleague.

 But Rush didn’t have colleagues.
 Nor did he have easy access to the internet.